Hanson4christWeb/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display current directory contents in a long format using the command ls -l

 Display current directory contents, including hidden files (starting with .).
 Use the long format using the command ls -al

+Display current directory contents using the command ls -lan